TigerWolf/rack-cloudflare-access/README.md

 ## Code of Conduct

-Everyone interacting in the Rack::Cloudflare::Access project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rack-cloudflare-access/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rack::Cloudflare::Access project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/TigerWolf/rack-cloudflare-access/blob/master/CODE_OF_CONDUCT.md).

+# TODO

+* Best way configure AUD and Team url - is this going to be when calling the middleware or configuration in the main file
+* Mock out all web requests to Cloudflare (teams url etc)
+* Create JWT cookie on the fly in tests

+Version 2
+* Allow for urls to be filtered out (e.g. login)
+* More efficient HTTP library for getting the certs - for now just keep it simple
+* possibly better rails integration? .present? and deep_symbolize_keys! could use quite useful